signum-network/CIPs/README.md

 # CIPs

-People willing to submit CIPs should visit https://burstwiki.org/wiki/CIP and follow the predefined workflow.
-After discussion on the Burst Discord Server, please open a PR.
+People willing to submit CIPs should do it in the for of Pull Requests (PRs).
+Please open your PR, after discussion on the Signum Discord Server.
 After copy-editing and acceptance, it will be published here.

 Having a CIP listed here doesn't guarantee it is an accepted standard until its status becomes Final or Active.